pipeforce/pipeforce.github.io/docs/api/utils.md

 ```

 ### keys(data)
-Returns the keys of the given object.
+Returns the keys of the given object at root level.
 Which could be a JSON object for example.
 If the object doesn't have a key, returns empty list.
+Never null.

 #### Returns
 ``list<string>`` - The list of key of this object.